 3.1 Definitions

-For the purposes of the present document, the terms and definitions given in 3GPP TR 21.905 [1] and the following apply.
-A term defined in the present document takes precedence over the definition of the same term, if any, in 3GPP TR 21.905 [1].
+For the purposes of the present document, the terms and definitions given in 3GPP TR 21.905 [1] apply.

-<example: text used to clarify abstract rules by applying them literally.>

-Editor's note: Example line above to be deleted and replaced by definitions as needed.

 3.2 Abbreviations

 For the purposes of the present document, the abbreviations given in 3GPP TR 21.905 [1] and the following apply.
 An abbreviation defined in the present document takes precedence over the definition of the same abbreviation, if any, in 3GPP TR 21.905 [1].